DigitalLibraryofTennessee/dltn_docs_generator/docs/style/xsl.rst

 `DLTN MODS <https://docs.google.com/spreadsheets/d/1BzZvDOf4fgas3TD21xF40lu2pk2XW0k2pTGJKIt6438/edit#gid=102934983>`_.
 This is mainly driven by the fact that we use `Repox <https://github.com/europeana/REPOX>`_ as our aggregation platform.

 **Note**:  Repox's XSL processor is built on Saxon 8.7.
-Therefore, all XSLT needs to be tested verus 8.7 rather than a the current version.
+Therefore, all XSLT needs to be tested versus 8.7 rather than the current version.

 For help getting started see: